quattromani/childrenssafetyimmobilizer/index.md

 ##  PATIENT COMFORT AND SAFETY
 - Improved respiration due to lack of straps or restrictions across chest and abdomen
-- Respiration and circulation easily monitored during procedure
+- Respiration and peripheral circulation easily monitored during procedure
-- Padded head and neck support prevents patient head from contacting the X-Ray table
+- Padded head and neck support prevents child's head from contacting the X-Ray table
 - Can be placed in a blanket warmer prior to use
 - Open design allows medical staff to easily access any and all tubes and lines
 - Soothing when used to stabilize and hold securely motionless children with special needs